4nargha/Real-Estate-Price-Prediction-Dataset-Analysis/README.md

 - **Outlier Detection and Removal**: Identify outliers using IQR (Interquartile Range) and remove them from the dataset.
 - **Feature Engineering**: Transform categorical variables into numerical representations using one-hot encoding.
 - **Scaling**: Scale numerical features using MinMaxScaler to bring them within a specific range.
 - **Modeling**: Build and train machine learning models for predicting house prices.
-Common regression models such as Linear Regression, Ridge, Lasso, ElasticNet, Random Forest Regressor, Support Vector Regressor, and XGBoost are explored.
+Common regression models such as Linear Regression, Ridge, Random Forest Regressor and ANN
 - **Evaluation**: Assess the performance of each model using evaluation metrics like R-squared (R²), Mean Absolute Error (MAE), and Mean Squared Error (MSE).
 - **Visualization**: Create visualizations to understand feature importance, distributions, and relationships among variables.
 - **Conclusion**: Summarize findings, limitations, and potential areas for further improvement.